Asymptotics of Lower Dimensional Zero-Density Regions: Simulations and Connections to Other Areas

-In this paper, we study the lower dimensional object that arises as the inverse image of density function $f$ of a single point set.
+In this paper, we study the lower dimensional object that arises as the inverse image of \hluo{the} density function $f$ of a single point set.
 When we restrict our concern to the manifold $supp(f)$ and the inverse of the density function $f^{-1}$ is sufficiently smooth, $f^{-1}(\{a\}),\,f^{-1}(\{b\})$ encode the boundary of the manifold defined by the inverse image $f^{-1}((a,b))$, as a sub-manifold of $supp(f)$.
 When $a=\lambda$ and $b=\infty$, this inverse image defines $\lambda$-level sets.
 The object $S_{0}=f^{-1}(\{0\})$ is the boundary of such a particular example where $a=0$ and $b=\infty$.
+Unlike the topological features associated with the level sets, the feature we study does not necessarily generate equivalent classes in (persistent) homology.
+However, in applications like image segmentation, the boundaries are features of major interest \cite{LJS2019}.

-Our method detects this specific kind of lower dimensional topological feature that could arises as a manifold boundary.
-We construct a sequence of covering families to detect $S_0$ and we derive a set of sufficient conditions that ensure consistent detection.
+Our method detects this specific kind of lower dimensional topological feature that could arise as a manifold boundary.
+We construct a sequence of covering families to detect $S_0$ and we derive a set of sufficient conditions that ensure consistent detection \hluo{in an asymptotic sense}.
 As is to be expected, when more sample points are available, our covering scheme locates the zero-density region $S_{0}$ more accurately.
-In applied scenarios where the boundaries arise as zero-density regions of certain density functions, our method could help in detection \citep{LJS2019}.
+In applied scenarios where the boundaries arise as zero-density regions of certain density functions, our method could help in detection \cite{LJS2019}.

+\hrluonew{We do not provide an estimator of $S_0$ in this paper.
+A referee suggested that the union of empty balls in a covering could constitute an estimator of $S_0$.
+Additionally, if $M$ were not known, the same referee suggested that our method could be applied to a preliminary estimate of $M$.
+This is an interesting direction, but it is too difficult to develop fully in this article.
+For one thing, the performance of the method would depend on the accuracy of the preliminary estimator.
+In addition, the theoretical properties of the method would become more intricate, owing to the dependence between the preliminary estimation of $M$ and the covering procedure.}